Question: “I need a divorce. How do I figure out what kind of lawyer I need? Do I even need a lawyer?”

 If you are looking at a divorce in Tennessee, the first thing you need to determine is what type of divorce proceeding you will be involved in litigating.
 This helps you pick the right divorce lawyer.
 Are you in disagreement about the divorce, or is everyone agreeing on things?
 Do you have property or kids together, or is this a short marriage with nothing to even fight over?

 In Tennessee, a “Contested Divorce” is a divorce where the parties are not in agreement on the terms of the divorce prior to either of the parties filing a divorce action.
 A party to a divorce is the Husband or the Wife.
 You should not confuse this with a divorce on the grounds of Irreconcilable Differences.
-While most uncontested divorces are filed on the grounds of Irreconcilable Differences, not all of them do so, and likewise just because you did not have the terms of the divorce agreed upon prior to filing does not mean that you cannot still agree to a divorce based on Irreconcilable Differences.
+While most uncontested divorces are filed on the grounds of Irreconcilable Differences as at least one of the grounds for divorce, not all of them do so.
+Likewise, just because you did not have the terms of the divorce agreed upon prior to filing does not mean that you cannot still agree to a divorce based on Irreconcilable Differences.
 In fact, an Irreconcilable Differences divorce is available to you until you go to trial at which point you will need to either stipulate to other grounds such as Inappropriate Marital Conduct or Adultery, or prove grounds for the divorce to the Court.

-Put simply: a “Contested Divorce” is a divorce where there is something that you and your spouse do not agree upon, be it alimony, asset distribution, business interests, or child custody.
+Put simply: a “Contested Divorce” is a divorce where there is something that at the time filing of the divorce, you and your spouse do not agree upon, be it alimony, asset distribution, business interests, or child custody.
 So for example, if you caught your spouse cheating and you wanted to file for divorce, you are talking about a contested divorce.
+Sometimes, your spouse may simply not agree to getting divorced at all, for financial reasons, religious reasons, or simply out of spite.
+The vast majority of contested divorces are filed on irreconcilable differences but also some sort of grounds.
+The catchall ground for a contested divorce is Inappropriate Marital Conduct.

 Divorce laws vary from state to state, and Courts in different counties will differ as well.
 Sometimes, even being in the same county, but being in a different court, can affect the outcome of your case.
-In Davidson County, all divorces are filed in the Circuit Court.
+The divorce law in Tennessee has a lot of gray area and there is a lot of leeway for judges to vary in opinions while still being correct.
+In Davidson County, all divorces are filed in the Circuit Court, but there are two judges and they each have different styles and views regarding divorce settlements.
 In comparison, you may find yourself in Chancery or Circuit Court if you are in Rutherford, Cheatham, or Sumner County.
 It is important that you hire the attorney before you file and things get out of hand.
 Your attorney may have chosen a different court to file the divorce in depending on the facts of your case.
 This is a huge error (and unfixable error) that non-lawyers make when attempting to manage their own divorce or custody proceedings, and sometimes this can be the difference in joint custody or an alimony award.

 Read More: Contested Divorces with Kids in Tennessee